aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 We hope that the following document will help you to better understand how to find something to do, how to go about doing that thing and then how to share that with the rest of the community.
 We understand that it's very frustrating having a desire to help out but not knowing where to start or, you know where to start, but lack the detailed instructions for doing something you already know you want to do.

 When contributing please take note that we subscribe to the [Contributor Covenant Code of Conduct](https://github.com/Enterlucent/open-space-game-sandbox/blob/master/.github/CODE_OF_CONDUCT.md) and we expect all contributors to abide by the code contained.
 Please take a moment to review this document if you have not already.
+If this is your first open source project you may also wish to read GitHub's [How To Contribute](https://opensource.guide/how-to-contribute/) guide.

 # Getting Started

 In every game studio the tasks are broken down into manageable parts.
-Those parts are then worked on by people who have the desire and the talent to get those tasks performed.
-These tasks often fall into a number of set roles:
+Those parts are then worked on by people who have the desire and the talent to get those tasks accomplished.
+These tasks often fall into a number of specific roles:

 * Evangelist - Someone who really loves and understand the work and wants to connect others to it
 * Documenter - Someone who understand the project and wants to help others understand it as well